-Excluding share-based compensation expense, general and administration costs for the three and six months ended June 30, 2023 totalled \$1.8 million and \$4.0 million, respectively (2022 - \$0.7 million and \$1.6 million).
+Excluding share-based compensation expense, general and administration costs for the three and nine months ended September 30, 2023 totalled \$1.7 million and \$5.8 million, respectively (2022 - \$2.3 million and \$3.9 million).
 The increases are due primarily to higher general office and public company maintenance costs, such as stock exchange and regulatory fees and insurance costs.
-Salaries and benefits increased by \$0.5 million and \$1.7 million during the three and six months ended June 30, 2023, respectively, due primarily to executive and head office personnel additions, plus short-term bonus incentives paid in March 2023, which were not similarly incurred during the three and six months ended June 30, 2022.
+Salaries and benefits increased by \$0.8 million during the nine months ended September 30, 2023, due primarily to executive and head office personnel additions.

-Total share-based compensation expense for the three and six months ended June 30, 2023, was \$2.2 million and \$5.4 million, respectively (2022 - \$1.0 million and \$2.4 million).
+Total share-based compensation expense for the three and nine months ended September 30, 2023, was \$1.7 million and \$7.1 million, respectively (2022 - \$5.1 million and \$7.5 million).
 Share based compensation is a non-cash cost which reflects the amortization of the estimated fair value of share options over their vesting period.
 The fair value of share options is calculated using the Black-Scholes pricing model, which relies heavily on the Company's share price and historical share price volatility.
 Due to the material increase in the Company's share price and volatility since 2021, the calculated fair value of the Company's share options has increased considerably, resulting in a higher share option value and resultant share-based compensation expense being recognized.
 The actual future value to the option holders may differ materially from these estimates as it depends on the trading price of the Company's shares if and when the options are exercised.
 In addition, as the granting of options and their vesting is at the discretion of the Board, the related expense is unlikely to be uniform across quarters or financial years.

-Interest income has increased to \$0.8 million and \$1.5 million for the three and six months ended June 30, 2023, respectively (2022 -\$0.4 million and \$0.5 million), which is due to the significant increase in the Company's average cash balance, combined with increases in the interest rates offered by the Canadian financial institutions with which the Company holds funds.
+Interest income has increased to \$1.9 million and \$3.5 million for the three and nine months ended September 30, 2023, respectively (2022 - \$0.6 million and \$1.1 million), which is due to the significant increase in the Company's average cash balance, combined with increases in the interest rates offered by the Canadian financial institutions with which the Company holds funds.

-During the three and six months ended June 30, 2023, the Company recognized net monetary gains of \$0.2 million and \$0.4 million, respectively (2022 - loss of \$0.4 million and gain of \$0.1 million) in relation to the application of hyperinflationary accounting for the Company's Argentinian subsidiary.
-The monetary gains and losses recognized are the result of changes in the Argentinian price indices and changes to the Company's net monetary position during the three and six months ended June 30, 2023.
-Further discussion regarding the application of hyperinflationary accounting has been provided in the note 3 to the 2023 Financial Statements.
+During the three and nine months ended September 30, 2023, the Company recognized a net monetary loss of \$0.2 million and a gain of \$0.2 million, respectively (2022 - gains of \$0.5 million and \$0.5 million) in relation to the application of hyperinflationary accounting for the Company's Argentinian subsidiary.
+The monetary gains and losses recognized are the result of changes in the Argentinian price indices and changes to the Company's net monetary position during the three and nine months ended September 30, 2023.
+Further discussion regarding the application of hyperinflationary accounting has been provided in the note 3 to the Q3 2023 Financial Statements.

 From time to time, the Company acquires and transfers marketable securities as a mechanism to facilitate intragroup funding transfers between its Canadian headquarters and its Argentinian operating subsidiary.
-Accordingly, for the three and six months ended June 30, 2023, the Company recognized gains of \$9.0 million and \$17.3 million, respectively (2022 - \$10.6 million and \$12.6 million) on the use of marketable securities for such purposes, which represents the net benefit of having used this funding mechanism over traditional methods.
+Accordingly, for the three and nine months ended September 30, 2023, the Company recognized gains of \$13.7 million and \$31.0 million, respectively (2022 - \$4.0 million and \$16.6 million) on the use of marketable securities for such purposes, which represents the net benefit of having used this funding mechanism over traditional methods.
 The period-over-period increase is primarily the result of increased funding provided to the Argentinian subsidiary to facilitate the Company's expanded drilling program.